 Incentive Compensation Plan.
 Each year, we have established an incentive compensation plan that provides for cash incentive awards for all of our eligible employees.
-The plans have been designed to align incentive awards for each participant based upon an evaluation of our achievement of corporate objectives, which are approved by our Board based on the recommendations of the Compensation Committee, as well as, in the case of individuals other than our CEO, the achievement of individual business objectives for a particular year.
+The plans have been designed to pay for performance by aligning incentive awards for each participant with an evaluation of our achievement of corporate objectives.
+These corporate objectives are approved by the independent members of our Board based on the recommendations of the Compensation Committee, as well as, in the case of individuals other than our CEO, the achievement of individual business objectives for a particular year.
 Eligibility to participate in the plans and actual award amounts are not guaranteed and are determined, in the case of our executive officers, at the discretion of the Compensation Committee.
 After the completion of each year, the Compensation Committee reviews with our CEO the level of achievement of the corporate objectives under the plan and determines the size of the overall bonus pool to be used for awards.
 The Compensation Committee, with input from our CEO with respect to our other executive officers, may use discretion in determining for each executive officer his or her bonus amount.

-Incentive awards for our executive officers were approved by the Compensation Committee and paid in 2016 pursuant to our 2015 incentive compensation plan.
-Each of our executive officers other than our CEO had a funding target under the plan of 50% of his or her annual base salary for 2015, with the potential for actual awards under the plan to either exceed or be less than the funding target depending upon corporate performance, as well as the executive officer's achievement of certain individual goals that are predetermined by our CEO.
-Our CEO had a funding target under the plan of 100% of his annual base salary for 2015, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
+Incentive awards for our executive officers were approved by the Compensation Committee and paid in 2018 pursuant to our 2017 incentive compensation plan.
+Each of our executive officers other than our CEO had a funding target under the plan of 50% of his or her annual base salary for 2017, with the potential for actual awards under the plan to either exceed or be less than the funding target depending upon corporate performance, as well as the executive officer's achievement of certain individual goals that are predetermined by our CEO.
+Our CEO had a funding target under the plan of 100% of his annual base salary for 2017, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance.
 Target incentive award amounts for each participant were based on the participant's potential impact on our operating and financial results and on market competitive pay practices.
 Individual performance goals were established for eligible employees other than our CEO, and evaluations were based upon whether the employee met, exceeded or did not meet each established goal.
 Under our incentive compensation plan, the percentage of potential incentive awards attributable to the achievement of individual goals decreases as seniority increases, with a greater proportion of the potential incentive awards for executive officers being based upon achievement of corporate performance objectives.
 The Committee believes that it is appropriate to align a higher percentage of our executive officers' total cash compensation with the achievement of our Board-approved corporate objectives because those objectives are determined with a view toward progressing our company's business and maximizing stockholder value.
+Linking a significant percentage of executive officer cash incentive awards to achievement of Committee-approved corporate objectives puts a substantial portion of our CEO's and executive officers' cash compensation at risk, and is another way the Committee pays for performance.

-While executive officers other than our CEO have individual performance objectives that are evaluated by our CEO, the outcome of those objectives did not affect awards under our 2015 incentive compensation plan to those officers, and the award amounts were based solely on achievement of the corporate performance objectives.
+While executive officers other than our CEO have individual performance objectives that are evaluated by our CEO, the outcome of those objectives did not affect awards under our 2017 incentive compensation plan to those officers, and the award amounts were based solely on achievement of the corporate performance objectives.